Workstation Sink Buying Guide - 6 Design Details That Matter Most

 Drain placement and proper slope are two of the most overlooked details in the entire sink industry.

-Even worse, some sinks look like they drain well but don’t because the slope isn’t engineered correctly, or the bowl geometry wasn’t designed to move water the way it should.
+Even worse, some sinks look like they drain well but don’t, because the slope isn’t engineered correctly, or the bowl geometry wasn’t designed to move water the way it should.

 This is one of those things you never think about until you own a sink that gets it wrong.

-Then you think about it every day.
+Then you fester about it every day.

-5. Material Matters More Than Marketing
+5. Workstation Sinks and Accessories - Material Matters More Than Marketing

 This is where confusion is easy, because the market is full of buzzwords.